wp-plugins/football-pool/readme.txt

 * Highcharts API was removed from the plugin.
 See FAQ or the <a href="http://wordpressfootballpool.wordpress.com/">plugin's website</a> for details.

 == Changelog ==

+= 2.1.1 =
+* Small updates for WordPress 3.5.
+* Prefixed all shortcodes with "fp-" (the ones that didn't have this prefix).
+* Line charts now show team names for a match in the tooltip.
+* Bug fix: ordinal numbers in the 'position in the pool' chart were gone.
+* Bug fix: if charts were disabled the plugin could break other plugins that use javascript (thanks AndresCZ).
+* Bug fix: the CSV importer caused an 'unknown index' notice for the new comments field for venues.

 = 2.1.0 =
 * Added an extra scoring option: bonus points for guessing one of the goals for home team or away team correct.